Identification of Environmental Aspects

 6. HOW TO PROCEED THE ASSESSMENT OF THE SIGNIFICANCE

-To decide whether the environmental aspects are significant or not, it is necessary to examine and evaluate them.
 The environmental aspects identified as significant must be included in the eco-management system and in the ongoing review process.

 Those identified as not significant must however be taken into consideration to take into account the evolution of the situation.